LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/workflow.md

 # Workflow

-This section describes the canonical way to use LIBB in a research or live-tracking environment.
+This section describes the canonical way to use LIBB in research or live-tracking environments.

-LIBB is designed to be explicit and procedural:
+LIBB is explicit and procedural by design:
 - No critical logic runs implicitly
-- Users control when processing, prompting, and saving occur
+- Users control when processing, prompting, and persistence occur
 - The workflow is identical for single-model and multi-model runs

-All examples below are taken from the `user_side/` folder.
+All examples below are taken from `user_side/` and represent recommended usage patterns.
-You are encouraged to copy them directly or adapt them as needed.

----

-## Core Workflow Philosophy
+## Core Workflow

-Every LIBB workflow follows the same high-level pattern:
+Every LIBB workflow follows the same high-level sequence:

 1. Initialize a `LIBBmodel` with a run directory
-2. **Process the portfolio first (required)**
+2. Process the portfolio (**required**)
 3. Generate model output via prompts
 4. Parse structured outputs (JSON blocks)
 5. Save results and artifacts
 6. (Optional) Run auxiliary analysis (sentiment, metrics, etc.)

+**Invariant:**
-The only hard requirement is that `process_portfolio()` must be called before any prompts are executed.
+`process_portfolio()` must be called before any prompts are executed.
 All downstream logic depends on this processed state.

----

 ## Required Components

 A minimal workflow requires:

-- Prompt skeletons (e.g. daily / weekly research prompts)
+- Prompt skeletons (e.g. daily or weekly research prompts)
 - User-defined functions for executing prompts
-- Awareness of design limitations listed in `important-notes.md`
+- Familiarity with constraints listed in `important-notes.md`

 ---